BaseMax/compiler-university-project/README.md

 /* */ \n program data procedure division get set put to execute repeat either both neither lt le gt ge ne eq not nor and or + - * / { } ( ) integer float char unsigned end , : ;
 ```

+You can find syntax example of this language at [test.lang](test.lang) file.

 ## Tech Stack

 Lexer and parser build using **Flex** and **Bison**, other parts are pure **C language**.